ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 Servers MUST NOT include more than one `Deprecation` header field in the same response.

 The date is the date when the resource was or will be deprecated.
-It is in the form of an Structured Field Dates as defined in Section 3.3.7 of [SFBIS].
+It is in the form of an Structured Field Date as defined in Section 3.3.7 of [SFBIS].

-The following example shows that the resource context has been deprecated on Friday, November 24, 2023 at 23:59:59 GMT:
+The following example shows that the resource context has been deprecated on Friday, June 30, 2023 at 23:59:59 GMT:

-    Deprecation: @1700830799
+    Deprecation: @1688169599

 The deprecation date can be in the future.
 This means that the resource will be deprecated at the indicated date in the future.